softwaresaved/docandcover/README.md

 ## Results

-On completion, *Doc and Cover* will output
+On completion, *Doc and Cover* will output a score of your current in-code documation level.

 If you have included a Readme.md with user documentation, it will also output a summary named **externaldocresults** which will list all identified functions and any documentation we have found for these in your readme file.